 Content warning: this story mentions rape.

 A Whittenberg is a Philadelphia native who has a global perspective.
 If she wasn’t an author she’d be a private detective or a jazz singer.
 She loves reading about history and true crime.
 Her novels include Sweet Thang, Hollywood and Maine, Life is Fine, Tutored and The Sane Asylum.

 This short story was read by Antonia White.
 Antonia White studied Acting at Morley College London on the Performing Arts HND course.

 Story Radio Podcast

-A new monthly podcast dedicated to celebrating the literary short story and all things bookish.
+A monthly podcast dedicated to celebrating the literary short story and all things bookish.
 Bite-size short fiction for writers and readers everywhere.
-Listen to a short story on the 1st of each month at 12:00am.
+Listen to a short story or interview on the 1st of each month at 12:00am.

-Hosted by Tabitha Potts and open to established, new and emerging writers in the English language.
+Hosted by Tabitha Potts and Martin Nathan open to established, new and emerging writers in the English language.
 Always free to submit.

 We are a small organisation run by volunteer writers and producers (Tabitha Potts and Martin Nathan) hoping to benefit the writing community.

 Our eventual aim is to be self-funding and to pay our writers and actors for each short story we produce.
 Visit our Patreon if you would like to support our work and access exclusive content.

 Send us your stories